|Nutrition Facts (per serving)|

 |Vitamin C 2mg||9%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Glögg is a traditional Christmas punch in Scandinavian countries.
 It's a lot like mulled wine, but it packs on the flavor and uses more alcohol than normal.
 This recipe by Morten Sohlberg from New York City's Smörgas Chef is a slight adaptation on tradition and is the perfect warm punch to serve at any holiday party.

 There are just a few additions in this recipe from an easier glögg recipe, but they really do not create much more work.
 The ginger, vanilla, nutmeg, and brown sugar give the warm drink a spectacular touch of spice.
 Also, Sohlberg uses both vodka and either brandy or spiced rum to accent the red wine base, so it has a little more of a punch.
 The spiced rum is an excellent suggestion because it works nicely against the other spices.

-The recipe makes about 10 8-ounce servings, making it perfect for an intimate gathering.
+The recipe produces a big batch, making it perfect for an intimate gathering.

 Gather the ingredients.

-In a large pot, heat the water, brandy, and spices, bringing the mixture to a boil.
-Reduce the heat and simmer for 10 minutes.
+In a large pot, heat the brandy, water, cardamom, cinnamon, orange peel, ginger, cloves, vanilla extract, and nutmeg.
+Bring the mixture to a boil, then reduce the heat and simmer for 10 minutes.